boecht/ha-addon-virtual-meter/virtual-meter/DOCS.md

 ## Overview

-This add-on emulates a Shelly Pro 3EM (Gen2) device so a Hoymiles battery system can read grid data from an HTTP source.
+Emulates a Shelly Pro 3EM (Gen2) endpoint so a Hoymiles battery can read grid data sourced from another HTTP API.

 ## Configuration